Capitoline Wolf: Modern use and symbolism

-The image was favoured by Benito Mussolini, who cast himself as the founder of a "New Rome" and donated copies of the statue to various places around the world.
+The governments of Italy and the mayors of Rome donated copies of the statue to various places around the world.
+Benito Mussolini continued this practice and especially favoured the image.
 To encourage American goodwill, he sent several copies of the Capitoline Wolf to U.S. cities.
-In 1929 he sent one replica for a Sons of Italy national convention in Cincinnati, Ohio.
+In 1929, he sent one replica for a Sons of Italy national convention in Cincinnati, Ohio.
 It was switched for another one in 1931, which still stands in Eden Park, Cincinnati.
 Another replica was given to the city of Rome, Georgia, the same year.
-A third copy went to Rome, New York, in 1956 by Alfonso Felici, a veteran of World War II.
+A third copy went to Rome, New York in 1956 by Alfonso Felici, a veteran of World War II.
 Another ended up at North-Eastern Normal University, China, where ancient Greek and Roman history is studied.

 The Capitoline Wolf was used on both the emblem and the poster for the 1960 Summer Olympics in Rome.
 The Roman football club A.S.
 Roma uses it in its emblem as well.

 It was used as the logo for Artie Ripp's record label Family Productions, which in 1971 released Billy Joel's first album as a solo artist, Cold Spring Harbor.
 Due to contractual obligations, it continued to appear on numerous Joel albums even after he was subsequently signed to Columbia Records.

 The programme of conservation undertaken in the 1990s resulted in an exhibition devoted to the Lupa Capitolina and her iconography.

 Anthony Mann's 1964 epic film The Fall of the Roman Empire prominently features an enlarged replica prop of the Capitoline Wolf as a republican symbol at the back of the Senate House, where, historically, the altar and statue of Victory would have stood.